-Partimage is an open source disk backup utility based on Linux/UNIX environments.
+Partimage is an open source disk backup software based on Linux/UNIX environments.
 It enables you to backup individual disk partitions in case of disk failure or data corruption.

 Can I use Partimage in Windows 7/8/10?

 By default, Partimage comes bundled with most Linux distributions.
-If you don’t have a Linux system installed and want to use Partimage in Windows 7/8/10, you could backup partitions with SystemRescueCD, which is a bootable live CD that includes Partimage.
+If you don’t have a Linux system installed yet still want to use Partimage in Windows 7/8/10, you could backup partitions with SystemRescueCD, which is a bootable live CD that includes Partimage.
 Otherwise, you may need an effective alternative in Windows.

 What advantages does Partimage have?

 Partimage can save partitions in many formats to an image file.
 It only copy used portions of the partition, therefore the backup time and required storage space are greatly reduced.
 Also, optional image compression and splitting settings can free up more disk space.